luitzifa/sway-window/README.md

 # sway-window

-The default window selecter of rofi does not play well enough with sway.
+This is a rofi-script to select windows in swaywm.
+The default window selector of rofi does not play well enough with sway for me.

 ## Install